jcjohnson/pytorch-examples/README_raw.md

 ## PyTorch: Custom nn Modules
-Sometimes you will want to specify models that are more complex than a sequence of existing Modules; for these cases you can define your own Modules by subclassing `nn.Module` and defining a `forward` which receives input Variables and produces output Variables using other modules or other autograd operations on Variables.
+Sometimes you will want to specify models that are more complex than a sequence of existing Modules; for these cases you can define your own Modules by subclassing `nn.Module` and defining a `forward` which receives input Tensors and produces output Tensors using other modules or other autograd operations on Tensors.

 In this example we implement our two-layer network as a custom Module subclass: